Anorexia nervosa: Differential diagnoses

 A variety of medical and psychological conditions have been misdiagnosed as anorexia nervosa; in some cases the correct diagnosis was not made for more than ten years.

 The distinction between binge purging anorexia, bulimia nervosa and Other Specified Feeding or Eating Disorders (OSFED) is often difficult for non-specialist clinicians.
 A main factor differentiating binge-purge anorexia from bulimia is the gap in physical weight.
 Patients with bulimia nervosa are ordinarily at a healthy weight, or slightly overweight.
 Patients with binge-purge anorexia are commonly underweight.
 Moreover, patients with the binge-purging subtype may be significantly underweight and typically do not binge-eat large amounts of food.
 In contrast, those with bulimia nervosa tend to binge large amounts of food.
 It is not unusual for patients with an eating disorder to "move through" various diagnoses as their behavior and beliefs change over time.

 Treatment

-There is no conclusive evidence that any particular treatment for anorexia nervosa works better than others.
+Treatment for people with anorexia nervosa should be individualized and tailored to each person's medical, psychological, and nutritional circumstances.
+Treating this condition with an interdisciplinary team is suggested so that the different health care professional specialties can help addresses the different challenges that can be associated with recovery.
+Treatment for anorexia typically involves a combination of medical, psychological interventions such as therapy, and nutritional interventions (diet).
+Hospitalization may also be needed in some cases, and the person requires a comprehensive medical assessment to help direct the treatment options.
+There is no conclusive evidence that any particular treatment approach for anorexia nervosa works better than others.
+In some clinical settings a specific body image intervention is performed to reduce body dissatisfaction and body image disturbance.
+Although restoring the person's weight is the primary task at hand, optimal treatment also includes and monitors behavioral change in the individual as well.

-Treatment for anorexia nervosa tries to address three main areas.
+In general, treatment for anorexia nervosa aims to address three main areas: